Squigl makes it easy to create educational content from any source.

 Educators may be creating content for their students.
 A school-wide initiative might be directed towards parents and faculty.
 Orientation focuses on new families joining the institution.
 Each group has a unique experience and needs with your school.
 The importance of this will become clear shortly.

 2. Quickly Convey the Topic and Benefit

 The “why it matters” will depend on the audience, and knowing their situation.
 Students may want to know how this connects to other topics they’ve learned about.
-Parents may be focused on outcomes for their student.
-If the video is for a large array of people, Squigl makes it easy enough to create a different video for each audience type.
+Parents may be focused on outcomes for their students.
+If the video is for a large group of people, Squigl makes it easy enough to create a different video for each audience type.